 Mr. McDaniel is 28 years of age and was raised in a wheat & cattle farming family in Mulvane, Kansas.
 Besides his experience gained on his family’s farm he spent five years working on a produce farm while attending college.
 He also spent several summers prior to college working on an orchard in Hayesville, Kansas.
-He relocated to Salida in March 2014 because he is interested furthering his career in agriculture & he believes in the mission of the organization.
+He relocated to Salida in 2014 because he was interested in furthering his career in agriculture and he believes in the mission of the organization.
 McDaniel’s feels he could be an asset in Colorado Farm to Table’s ever increasing contributions throughout the state of Colorado.
 McDaniel attended The University of Kansas for a Bachelors of Arts in English Literature.
 While there, he developed a passion for produce farming as he worked seasonally for a produce operation in Lawrence, Kansas.

 Frank F. Holman is a fifth generation resident of Chaffee County who grew up on the family ranch.
 He began a 33 year career with the Colorado Department of Transportation in 1971, in Chaffee County, and held various positions in Meeker, Craig, Greely, and Alamosa.
 Following his retirement in 2004 Frank, and wife Sherry, moved back to the family ranch West of Poncha Springs where they have ranched/farmed for the past eleven years.
 Frank has also served as Chaffee County Commissioner for the past six years.
 Frank has volunteered as a wrestling coach and official in various towns and has served on numerous boards through his life.
 He currently serves on the Full Circle Restorative Justice Board in Chaffee County and on the Poncha Springs Cemetery Committee as well as being President of the Farm to Table Board.